 You can view a list of segments that occur frequently in your project.
 You can see the segment text, the number of occurrences of each segment, and the number of words and characters in each segment.
 If you notice that certain segments are repeated numerous times in your project, you can easily convert them to variables.
-See the Flare Variables Guide or the Flare online Help for more information.
+See the Variables Guide or the Help system for more information.